Erich Neumann (psychologist): Life and career

 Neumann was born in Berlin to a Jewish family.
-He received his PhD in Philosophy from the University of Erlangen–Nuremberg in 1927.
+He received his PhD in philosophy from the University of Erlangen in 1927.
 Then, he continued to study medicine at the University of Berlin, where he acquired his first degree in medicine in 1933.

 In 1934 Neumann and his wife Julie, who were both Zionists, moved to Tel Aviv to avoid being persecuted by the Nazi Government.
 For many years, he regularly returned to Zürich, Switzerland to give lectures at the annual Eranos conference at the C. G. Jung Institute.
 He also lectured frequently in England, France and the Netherlands, and was a member of the International Association for Analytical Psychology and president of the Israel Association of Analytical Psychologists.
 He practiced analytical psychology in Tel Aviv from 1934 until his death from kidney cancer in 1960.

 Career

 Erich Neumann was a Jungian psychologist whose work focused on the evolution of consciousness, depth psychology, and archetypal symbolism.
-Best known for developing the ego-Self axis theory, an extension of Carl Jung's theory of individuation, he further expanded Carl Jung’s theories, particularly in the areas of the psychological history of humanity and consciousness, mythology, creativity, and the integration of the unconscious.
+Best known for developing the ego-self axis theory, an extension of Carl Jung's theory of individuation, he further expanded Carl Jung's theories, particularly in the areas of the psychological history of humanity and consciousness, mythology, creativity, and the integration of the unconscious.

-As defined in his 1952 Eranos lecture, "The Psyche and the Transformation of the Reality Planes," the ego-Self axis is a concept in analytical psychology that describes the developmental relationship between the ego, the center of conscious identity, and the Self, the totality of the psyche and the source of individuation.
+As defined in his 1952 Eranos lecture, "The Psyche and the Transformation of the Reality Planes," the ego-self axis is a concept in analytical psychology that describes the developmental relationship between the ego, the center of conscious identity, and the Self, the totality of the psyche and the source of individuation.
 Neumann expanded this idea into a model of psychological growth, emphasizing how the ego emerges from the unconscious and evolves toward greater integration with the Self.

-One of Neumann’s most significant contributions was his theory of the development of consciousness, outlined in The Origins and History of Consciousness (1949).
+One of Neumann's most significant contributions was his theory of the development of consciousness, outlined in The Origins and History of Consciousness (1949).
 In this work, Neumann proposed a developmental model of human consciousness based on mythological and psychological stages, tracing the emergence of the ego from the collective unconscious through symbolic narratives.
-His approach was deeply influenced by Jung’s concept of archetypes, but he extended it by emphasizing the cultural evolution of the psyche.
+His approach was deeply influenced by Jung's concept of archetypes, but he extended it by emphasizing the cultural evolution of the psyche.
 Carl Jung wrote the introduction, describing it as a continuation and expansion of his own work.

 Neumann also made notable contributions to the study of archetypal feminine symbolism in The Great Mother (1955), Amor and Psyche (1956), and other related works, where he examined universal representations of the feminine principle in mythology, religion, and psychology.